 - a minimum of two (preferably four) years of the same foreign language

-SAT I and/or ACT scores are another important component of the application review.
+SAT I and/or ACT scores are another component of the application review.
 Because no two high schools are the same, standardized test scores help measure knowledge across the broad educational opportunities students experience in the United States and around the world.
 Although the single best predictor of academic success at Willamette University is the academic transcript, both courses taken and grades earned, standardized testing is helpful in substantiating student achievement.

 The Admission Committee is also very interested in school and community involvements, as they demonstrate the level of activity a student is likely to pursue at Willamette.
 Examples of the kind of involvement we often see include school clubs and organizations, athletics, political and/or environmental activities, music performance, community service, religious involvement and part-time employment.
 There is no preference for one kind of activity over another.
 Rather, the Admission Committee looks for evidence that applicants are making significant contributions in one or more areas that hold meaning for them.